Photo credit: Super Healthy Kids

 Smoothies can be a great way to pack in nutrition while providing a tasty treat.
 Speed up your smoothie prep by making green smoothie freezer packs in advance.
-Mix 1 cup greens (spinach, kale, arugula) plus 1 cup fruit (pineapple, banana, mango, strawberries) plus 1 tablespoon booster (chai seeds, flax seeds, nut butter) and freeze in freezer bags.
+Mix 1 cup greens (spinach, kale, arugula) plus 1 cup fruit (pineapple, banana, mango, strawberries) plus 1 tablespoon booster (chia seeds, flax seeds, nut butter) and freeze in freezer bags.
 Then the morning before school, blend with 1 cup milk and put in a thermos to enjoy later.

 Make-ahead tip: Buy large bags of frozen fruit and frozen greens next time you’re at the store and then pre-mix bags of frozen smoothie packs for a quick morning lunch prep.
 Smoothies also make delicious breakfasts!

 Here are some delicious flavor combinations for smoothie success:

 - Spinach and peaches with chia seeds